Keshia Knight Pulliam: ‘Cosby’ Star Says White Lactation Expert Avoided Contact

 — BLAZIN' 92.3 MACON (@BLAZIN923MACON) January 29, 2017

 The couple’s split was public and nasty.
 They both accused the other of cheating.
-A report obtained by TMZ claims that Keisha phoned the cops on her estranged husband and accused him of trying to force a miscarriage.
+A report obtained by TMZ claims that Keshia phoned the cops on her estranged husband and accused him of trying to force a miscarriage.

 In the end of her run-in with the hospital worker, Keshia Knight Pulliam laughed off the matter and said she has a penchant for being in “funny” situations.